Inhouse Design Thinking Workshop

 Prototyping and testing

-Prototypes are created quickly and easily on paper, in PowerPoint or with Lego Serious Play and serve primarily as a communication tool.
+Prototypes are created quickly and easily on paper, in PowerPoint or with Lego® Serious Play® and serve primarily as a communication tool.
 This enables us to receive high-quality feedback for our solutions.
 Based on the feedback on our prototype, we understand what changes we need to make bevor the product is ready for further implementation.

-1-day Design Thinking Workshop at your location in Vienna, including workshop material for up to 15 participants, follow-up in the form of a photo protocol and extensive documentation for the application of Design Thinking process.
+1-day Design Thinking Workshop at your location in Europe, including workshop material for up to 15 participants, follow-up in the form of a photo protocol and extensive documentation for the application of Design Thinking process.

-Maximum travel cost from Hamburg
+Average travel cost from Hamburg

-2-day Design Thinking Workshop at your location in Vienna, including workshop material for up to 15 participants, follow-up in the form of a photo protocol and extensive documentation for the application of Design Thinking process.
+2-day Design Thinking Workshop at your location in Europe, including workshop material for up to 15 participants, follow-up in the form of a photo protocol and extensive documentation for the application of Design Thinking process.

-Maximum travel cost from Hamburg
+Average travel cost from Hamburg

 About INNOMINDS and your workshop moderator

 INNOMINDS is an innovation consultancy with a comprehensive network of experts.
 We help organizations to become more agile and to master change.
-Our customers include leading companies such as Lufthansa and organizations in the public sector, such as the business development agency of the cities of Berlin.
+Our customers include leading companies such as Lufthansa and organizations in the public sector, such as the business development agency of the city of Berlin.

-Jörn Steinz (MBA), born in 1975, is used to developing new solutions.
+Your workshop moderator Jörn Steinz (MBA), born in 1975, is used to developing new solutions.
 During his 10 years with Accenture, XING and the Freenet Group, he led a variety of product and service development projects.
 For example, he successfully used the Design Thinking method at the technology retailer Gravis to develop innovative service offerings complementary to the sale of hardware products.

-As founder of the innovation agency INNOMINDS, Mr. Steinz has been conducting business training with a focus on building creative competencies since 2015.
+As the founder of the innovation agency INNOMINDS, Mr. Steinz has been conducting business training with a focus on building creative competencies since 2015.
 Mr. Steinz studied Business Administration in Aachen and Coventry and is a graduate of the EADA Business School in Barcelona.

 Contact and advice